top of page

 But they have to climb all the way down to pee

-Or you could rustle leaves, allow participants to explore some bark pieces.
+Rustle leaves, allow participants to explore some bark pieces.

 If touch is tolerated, perhaps they may enjoy a gentle clawing stroke up and down their arm or leg.